-For the purposes of complying with HIPAA, the following entities, including, but not limited to, the following: RediClinic, LLC, RCMH, LLC, RediClinic of Austin, LLC, RediClinic of PA, LLC, RediClinic of WA, LLC and RediClinic of MD, LLC are working together as an affiliated covered entity (ACE) to protect your privacy.
-All of the aforementioned entities (and any listed on www.rediclinic.com/entities) will be referred to in this Agreement as “RediClinic”.
+For the purposes of complying with HIPAA, the following entities, including, but not limited to, the following: RediClinic, LLC, RCMH, LLC, RediClinic of Austin, LLC, and RediClinic of PA, LLC are working together as an affiliated covered entity (ACE) to protect your privacy.
+All of the aforementioned entities (and any listed on www.rediclinic.com) will be referred to in this Agreement as “RediClinic”.
 RediClinic is required by law to provide you with this notice of your rights, and our legal duties and privacy practices, with respect to your protected health information, and to abide by the terms of this notice that are currently in effect.

 1. Purpose: RediClinic and its professional staff and employees follow the privacy practices described in this Notice.
 RediClinic is required by law to maintain the privacy of our health information, whether in paper or electronic records, and to protect the integrity, confidentiality, and availability of your electronic information when it is collected, maintained, used, or transmitted by RediClinic.
 However, RediClinic must use and disclose your medical information to the extent necessary to provide you with quality health care.
 To do this, RediClinic must share your medical information as necessary for treatment, payment, and health care operations.